 A rosy-hued apartment several levels below the theater provided me with another way of remembering.
 Here I found a small pile of photographic negatives laying on a cot.
 I unfolded a set and splayed them across the dusty window to capture their essence for later exposure.
 You can find the results of this exercise here.

 One last thing worth mentioning about this building is that it was recently damaged by Typhoon Soudelor 蘇迪勒颱風.
 The news report mentions that permission had to be secured from the Taipei-based owners to remove a dangerous piece of metal hanging from the rooftop.
-If that doesn’t show neglect for the property I don’t know what would.

 - This same logic brought me to the Fuyou Building 富有大樓 in Taitung City 台東市. ↩